metacpan/metacpan-cpan-extracted/distros/D/DateTime-Locale-FromCLDR/README.md

 Instantiate a new [DateTime::Locale::FromCLDR](https://metacpan.org/pod/DateTime%3A%3ALocale%3A%3AFromCLDR) object based on a `locale` provided, and returns it.
 By default, it uses the calendar `gregorian`, but you can specify a different one with the `calendar` option.

-You can provide any `locale`, even complex one as shown above, and only its core part will be retailed.
+You can provide any `locale`, even complex one as shown above, and only its core part will be retained.
 So, for example:

     my $locale = DateTime::Locale::FromCLDR->new( 'ryu-Kana-JP-t-de-t0-und-x0-medical' ) ||
         die( DateTime::Locale::FromCLDR->error );